rsodre/FulldomeCameraForUnity/README.md

 ### Spout (Windows only)

-[Spout](http://spout.zeal.co/) is teh equivalent of Syphon on Windows, supported by all VJ apps.
+[Spout](http://spout.zeal.co/) is the equivalent of Syphon on Windows, supported by all VJ apps.

 To create a Spout server, use [KlakSpout](https://github.com/keijiro/KlakSpout).
 Just add a `SpoutSender` component to your `FulldomeCamera` instance.